andymeneely/project-timber-wolf/rules/RULES.md

 **No passing**.
 You may NOT opt to "pass".
 You MUST choose an Action on your Character or Skills.

-**Anti-alpha**.
+**No alphas**.
 You have the final say about what to do with your own character.

 ### Phase 3.
 Event Phase

 When all players have finished their Actions and all noise has been accounted for on the Noise Tracker, the team enters the Event phase.

-**One event, then possibly special events**.
-During this phase, the team will do exactly _one_ Event, then possibly one or more Special Events.

 **Active Event**.
 First, pick up the Event card that was on the top of the deck at the start of this phase.
 This is the Active Event.
 Read the text as instructed by the card.
 Some Events may incur more "Raise ⚠", in which you deal additional cards off the Event deck as you would during the Character Action phase (the Active Event card does not change).

 **Discard Active Event**.
 When the Active Event is finished, even if it had no effect, discard the card.

-**Events, then Special Events**.
-Follow any Special Event cards you have set aside this round.
+**Events then Crises**.
+Follow any Crisis cards you have set aside this round.
 Multiple Special Events should be executed in the order they were encountered.
 Discard them after use.

 **No actions or abilities**.
 Characters may not take actions or use abilities during this phase, unless the text on their card explicitly says so.